-- First grade: At the beginning of the 2022-23 school year, all first-grade students will be issued a new District iPad/charger/charging cable/Logitech crayon.
+- First grade: At the start of the school year, all first-grade students will be issued a new District iPad/charger/charging cable.
 These students will be responsible for the iPad and accessories until the end of their fourth grade school year.

-- Second grade: Students will keep their assigned District iPad/charger/charging cable/Logitech crayon through the completion of their fourth grade school year.
+- Second grade: Students will keep their assigned District iPad/charger/charging cable through the completion of their fourth grade school year.

-- Third grade: Students will keep their assigned District iPad/charger/charging cable/Logitech crayon through the completion of their fourth grade school year.
+- Third grade: Students will keep their assigned District iPad/charger/charging cable through the completion of their fourth grade school year.

-- Sixth grade: Students will keep their assigned District iPad/charger/charging cable/Logitech crayon through the completion of their eighth grade school year.
+- Sixth grade: Students will keep their assigned District iPad/charger/charging cable through the completion of their eighth grade school year.

-- Seventh grade: Students will keep their assigned District iPad/charger/charging cable/Logitech crayon through the completion of their eighth grade school year.
+- Seventh grade: Students will keep their assigned District iPad/charger/charging cable through the completion of their eighth grade school year.

-- Eighth grade: Students will keep their assigned District iPad/charger/charging cable/Logitech crayon through the completion of their eighth grade school year.
-At the end of the school year, students may purchase the iPad/charger/charging cable/Logitech crayon for a nominal fee or return the items to the District.
+- Eighth grade: Students will keep their assigned District iPad/charger/charging cable through the completion of their eighth grade school year.
+At the end of the school year, students may purchase the iPad/charger/charging cable for a nominal fee or return the items to the District.

 The iPad is an electronic device; handle it with care.
 Never throw a book bag that contains an iPad.
 Never place an iPad in a book bag that contains food, liquids, heavy, or sharp objects.
 While the iPad is scratch resistant, it is not scratch proof.
 Avoid using any sharp object(s) on the iPad.
 The iPad screen is glass and vulnerable to cracking.
 Never place heavy objects on top of the iPad and never drop your iPad.
 Careful placement in your backpack is important.